robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 Adarsh has a choice to make for how he processes his log lines: *batch* or *streaming*?

-In a batch approach, Adarsh would perform each of these 4 steps on every single line in his log file before moving onto the next step.
+In a batch approach, Adarsh would perform each of these 4 steps on a large number of lines in his log file - possibly even all of them - before moving onto the next step.
 He would load *all* log lines from the log file.
 Then he would parse *all* of the messages into their name, date, time and contents.
 Then he would calculate statistics for *every* parsed message, and then finally combine them all into aggregate statistics.

 ```
 +-------+       +-------+       +-------+